SEND Information Report – February 2020

 Some children may remain on Step 3 for a significant period of time, as this continues to remain appropriate in meeting their needs.
 The SEND Support Register is a working document and children will move on and off the register dependent on their needs at any given time after consultation with parents / carers.

 We enjoy sharing your child’s progress with you!
 We aim to share lots of information with you throughout the year so that you know how much progress is being made.

-If your child is on the SEND register there will be termly meetings to set individual targets and reflect on work completed with your child’s class teacher.
-If your child has a statement or EHCP then there will be an annual review meeting.
+If your child is on the SEND register they will have a termly meeting to set individual targets and reflect on work completed.
+These are usually in the second half of each term.
+If your child has a statement or EHCP then there will be an annual review.
 There are also two parent’s evenings throughout the year so that you have the opportunity to speak to your child’s class teacher about strengths and any areas of difficulty.
+We will have times in the school year when you will be invited to visit your child’s class before school for ‘early bird’ sessions to share their work with them.
 We also produce and share annual reports to explain whether your child is working within, above or below the expected level for their age in each area of learning.
 You can also speak to the class teacher at any time of the year to share any worries and concerns and to ask questions.
 Please contact the school office to arrange a meeting with your child’s class teacher.
 If your child has SEND, you can also contact the SENDCO.